latookaushik/carobar/app/documents/architecture_and_project_overview.md

 - System-controlled fields: created_at, created_by, updated_at, updated_by
 - Multi-tenant data access patterns
 - Role-based feature access
+- Use comments in `app/testdata/crebas.sql` to understand  purpose of  tables and columns.
+- To further understand data context, read sampke data from real world usage that I have prepared as json files in  `app/testdata/

 ## 7. Future Development Considerations